Juan Gil de Zamora: Life

 Juan was born in Zamora.
-The year of his birth is unknown.
-It has been placed as early as the 1220s on the basis of Gil González Dávila's claim that he served as a secretary to Ferdinand III.
+His exact birth year is unknown, but is thought to be early as the 1220s on the basis of Gil González Dávila's claim that he served as a secretary to Ferdinand III.
 It has also been placed towards 1230.
 It was most likely around 1240, with the year 1241 having been proposed.
 This latter date is arrived at on the basis that Juan was a deacon and thus 25 years old when he wrote the Vita Isidori Agricolae in 1266, but his authorship of this biography of Isidore the Laborer is doubtful.

 Nothing is known of Juans family or of his life before he entered the Franciscan order around 1269–1270 in the custodia of Zamora.
 He studied for a short period at the University of Salamanca before spending at least four years at the University of Paris, where he studied under Bonaventure and Godfrey of Fontaines.
 In 1276 or 1277, he obtained a Master of Theology degree at Paris.
 Some uncertainty attends his education.
-His university years have been placed as early as the late 1240s if an birth year towards 1230 be accepted.
+His university years have been placed as early as the late 1240s if a birth year towards 1230 be accepted.
 He may also have studied at the University of Siena.
 By 1278, he had returned to Zamora as a lecturer in theology and custodian (custos) of the custodia.

 Juan appears around this time as a scribe in the court of King Alfonso X, who entrusted to him the education of his heir, the future Sancho IV.
 In his writings, he compared his relationship with Sancho to that of Aristotle with Alexander the Great.
 He was with Sancho at San Esteban de Gormaz on 26 October 1278, when the prince issued a charter defining the relationship of the church and municipal council of Zamora.
 Around 1300, he became minister provincial of the province of Santiago de Compostela.
 He died after 1318, probably around 1320.
 The exact date is unknown.